A dynamical system for prioritizing and coordinating motivations: Introduction

 This work is related to prior literature on dynamical decision-making in biological systems.
 Seeley \etal~\cite{TDS-etal:12} studied nest site selection behavior in honeybee swarms and discovered a mechanism called a stop signal, by which bees who were committed to one nest site physically wrestled bees committed to other sites in order to get them to abandon their commitment.
 Seeley \etal~constructed a dynamical systems model of this behavior and showed that the introduction of a stop signal allowed the system to avoid the deadlock state where no clear majority emerges in favor of any given option.
 We use the dynamical system from Seeley \etal~\cite{TDS-etal:12} which models value-based nest site selection in honeybee swarms to modulate the motivation state.
 We let the value associated with each task be modulated by how far the agent is from the goal state associated with that task.
 This introduces feedback into the motivation dynamics by making the current system state influence the task values and thereby the motivation state.

 Pais \etal~\cite{DP-etal:13} studied Seeley \etal's model \cite{TDS-etal:12} using singular perturbation theory and showed that the stop signal also makes the model sensitive to the absolute value of the alternatives, allowing the system to remain in deadlock if all alternatives are equally poor.
 Pais \etal~suggested that this sensitivity is useful to avoid prematurely committing to a suboptimal alternative, and show that it results in hysteresis as a function of the difference in the value of the alternatives.
+More recently, Gray \etal~\cite{RG-etal:18} proposed a model of decision-making dynamics for networked agents inspired by the above-referenced works on nest site selection and showed that singularity theory \cite{MG-DGS:85} can provide a powerful tool to engineer desired outcomes in decision-making models.
 These convincing accounts of the utility and potential analytical tractability of such bioinspired decision models provide a direct point of departure for our work.
 Specifically, \cite{DP-etal:13, TDS-etal:12} studied one-off decisions where the value of each option (i.e., task) is static.
 In contrast, we allow the values of the tasks to change dynamically as they are completed by feeding back the system state, which allows the agent to determine the status of each task.